 Incoming search terms:

-- inauguration of the philippine republic (1)
+- order of previous philippine republic (2)